dbmi-bgm/cgap-pipeline/DOC.rst

 ++++++++++++

 This step uses ``GATK GenotypeGVCF`` to create a vcf file from a g.vcf file.
-The output vcf file is checked for integrity to ensure the format is correct and the file not truncated.
+The output vcf file is checked for integrity to ensure the format is correct and the file is not truncated.

 * CWL: workflow_gatk-GenotypeGVCFs_plus_vcf-integrity-check.cwl